 Congress declared the last Monday in May as the national Memorial Day back in 1971, honoring fallen U.S. veterans.
 You’re likely to see commemorative ceremonies at local cemeteries and notice the lines of American flags fluttering.
 In addition to military graves, many also decorate family graves, taking time to clean and preserve the gravesites, adding flowers and wreaths.

-Here, outlined against the background of an American flag, a flying eagle can honor any veteran.
+Here, outlined against the background of an American flag, a flying eagle mosaic art can honor any veteran.

 Did you know that the early celebrations of Memorial Day didn’t always have a set date?
 The first observance of a Northern Decoration Day was proclaimed May 30, 1866.
 There are differing stories on why this particular day was chosen.
 One says that it was a date that was not associated with any previous wars.
 More recently, the White House stated that it was chosen because of the proliferation of flowers that were available to decorate cemeteries.

 Thousands of Parades

 Parades often mark Memorial Day celebrations.
 The longest-running in the United States is in Doylestown, PA.
 They’ve held an annual parade since 1868 – and it’s a source of pride.
 The Bucks County town is one that is filled with history, and home of a number of Civil War and other museums.

 The National Memorial Day Parade is an impressive, stirring march that will follow a route along Constitution Avenue in Washington, D.C.
 It’s organized by the National Veterans Center, citing the purpose for the event as “To call attention to the true meaning of the holiday – honoring our fallen heroes.
 Each year, throughout its television broadcast, the parade features personal stories of men and women who lost their lives in service to America – a reminder of the price of our freedom.”